Antonio Bribiesca: Professional life

 He appeared in several Mexican films – several from 1950 to 1963, mainly as guitar player.
 Among the few credited references is his participation in the film Ahí viene Martín Corona in which he accompanied Pedro Infante on guitar singing "Paloma Querida".
 He also participated in television, in a program sponsored by the La Central matchsticks called "Guitarras".

 Among his best-known works is “Dos de abril,” as for several years he played this piece to open the XEW radio station programming.[1]
 He accompanied Flor Silvestre on the album Flor Silvestre, vol. 8 with the guitar and arrangements of Antonio Bribiesca (1968) and Irma Serrano on the album Irma Serrano with the romantic guitar of Antonio Bribiesca (1973).

 Recognition and influence

 Bribiesca has influenced musicians such as Miguel Peña and Juan Carlos Allende (better known as Los Macorinos, exemplary guitar accompaniments of Chavela Vargas and more recently of Natalia Lafourcade), who claim that his music is not only a continuation of Bribiesca's style, but that it was he who forged the nostalgic character of Cuco Sánchez's music.

+Recordings

+He recorded as a lead artist for Columbia, Orfeón and Peerless.

+He also appeared as a sideman for Cuco Sanchez, Chavela Vargas, Silvestre Vargas, David Zaizar, among others.